Des797/des2390/README.md

 ES_INDEX = "objects"
 ```

+**Note**: The scraper works perfectly fine without Elasticsearch.
+It's only used for additional indexing.

 ## 🐛 Troubleshooting

 ### "Failed to connect to Elasticsearch"
+- This is a warning, not an error - the app will work without Elasticsearch
-- Ensure Elasticsearch is running
+- To fix: Ensure Elasticsearch is running, check certificate path, verify credentials
-- Check the certificate path is correct
-- Verify credentials

 ### "Login page won't load"
 - Check environment variables are set